glasgowlab/glasgowlab.github.io/site/4_publications.md

 :alt: Filament-templated metal rods on cells.
 ```

 __Anum Azam__ and Danielle Tullman-Ercek.
-[Type-III secretion filaments as scaffolds for inorganic nanostructures.](https://www.doi.org/10.1098/rsif.2015.0938) *Journal of the Royal Society Interface*, 13(114), January 2016.
+[Type-III secretion filaments as scaffolds for inorganic nanostructures.](https://www.doi.org/10.1098/rsif.2015.0938) *Journal of the Royal Society Interface*, 2016.

 +++
 +++